Large scale behaviour of 3D continuous phase coexistence models: Identification of the limits

-Since $a_3 \neq 0$, we can choose $\rho$ such that $\lambda_2 = 0$.
-For $\lambda_{0}^{(\epsilon)}$, it is straightforward to show that it converges to a finite limiting $\lambda_{0}$ whose value depends on $\lambda$.
-The assertion then follows from Theorem \ref{th:abstract_noise} and the continuity of the reconstruction operators. \end{proof}
+Since $a_3 \neq 0$, we can choose $\rho_1$ such that $\lambda_2 = 0$.
+For $\lambda_{0}^{(\epsilon)}$, it is straightforward to show that it converges to a finite limiting $\lambda_{0}$ whose value depends on $\lambda$ and $\rho_2$.
+Since $\rho_2$ is multiplied by $a_3$ which is non-zero, one can then choose $\rho_2$ to make $\lambda_{0}$ vanish.
+The assertion then follows from \cite{Konstantin, Phi4_global}, Theorem~\ref{th:abstract_noise} and the continuity of the reconstruction operators. \end{proof}

-\begin{rmk} It is clear from the proof that the role of $h$ is to kill the quadratic Wick term on the right hand side of the limiting equation.
-One could also set $h = 0$, but then the limiting equation will involve both a quadratic Wick term and a constant. \end{rmk}

-In the generic case when $B \neq 0$, we need to look at a different scale to observe a non-trivial limit.
-The critical value of $\theta$ at which one sees a saddle-node bifurcation turns out to be
+In the case when $B \neq 0$, we need to look at a different scale to observe a non-trivial limit.
+The value of $\theta$ at which one sees a saddle-node bifurcation turns out to be

 with

 We then have the following theorem.

 \begin{thm} Suppose $V_{\theta}$ is smooth (in $\theta$) in the space of $\cC^{8}$ functions, and exhibits pitchfork bifurcation at the origin.
 Suppose also $B \neq 0$.
 Let $u_{\epsilon^{\alpha}}$ be the solution to the PDE \eqref{eq:noise_macro} with initial data $\phi_{0}^{(\epsilon^{\alpha})}$, and let $\theta = \theta(\epsilon)$ be of the form